ReZeroE/Anime-Discord-Bot/README.md

  - [Get Bot Status](https://github.com/ReZeroE/Anime-Discord-Bot#get-bot-status)

 ## Anime Search
-Searches up the anime with the given name using AniList.co APIv2 and display the anime info in the format of a customizable Discord embed.
+Looks up the anime with the given name using AniList.co APIv2 and display the anime info in the format of a customizable Discord embed.
 - Command: `>get anime <anime_name>`

 ### Input: